MicrosoftDocs/power-platform/power-virtual-agents/build-22/build-2022-quickstart.md

    When the bot speaks the message over a phone call, it will emphasize on "Please note" and pause for a moment before continuing.

-1. Add a third **Message** node and add the message `If you'd like, I can help you make a reservation.` to provide a call to action for the user.
+1. Add a third **Message** node and type the message `If you'd like, I can help you make a reservation.` to provide a call to action for the user.

 1. Add a [quick reply](authoring-create-edit-topics.md#quick-replies) with the message `make a reservation`.

-   Adding a quick reply gives the user the option to select "make a reservation" instead of having to type it out.
+   A quick reply gives the user the option to select "make a reservation" instead of having to type it out.

    :::image type="content" source="media/build-2022-quickstart/quick-reply.png" alt-text="Screenshot of the reservation quick reply.":::

-1. Select **Save**.
+1. Click **Save**.

+1. Click on the **Test** button to trigger the greeting.

 ## Add a reservation topic

-1. In the side navigation, select **Topics** and then **New topic**.
+1. In the side navigation, click on the **Topics** option and then **New topic**.

+1. Rename the topic to Reservation

 1. Add the following trigger phrases:
     - `Reserve a table`